MichMATYCwebsite/MichMATYC/content/miteam.md

 Participants selected will attend two consecutive MichMATYC Fall Conferences where they will complete in a program developed for new faculty, including regular conference activities.
 In the intervening year, participants will be required to develop, implement, and evaluate a project at their home institution.

-** First Year
+**First Year**

-MichMATYC Fall Conference
+* MichMATYC Fall Conference

-Hosted by Henry Ford College

   * Attend four sessions during the conference with presentations specifically for new two-year math faculty,
   * Meet with a mentor to discuss ideas for their development, implementation, and evaluation of a project at the participant’s home institution.
   * Between Fall Conferences
   * Communicate with consulting mentor during completion of the project between the first and second years in the program.
 * 2020 MichMATYC Fall Conference

 Hosted by Lansing Community College